MichaelPluemacher/Big-Mart-Sales/README.md

 Having thus analyzed and cleaned the data we are almost ready to start building models.
 Before doing that, however, let's have a look at the relative importance of the predictors in building models.
 We do that with Random Feature Elimination (`rfe`) from the `caret` package with a random forest model.
 One-hot encoding of the factor variables leaves us with 121 predictors, of which only the first 13 or so should suffice to build a predictive model while avoiding over-fitting:
 ![alt text](https://github.com/MichaelPluemacher/Big-Mart-Sales/blob/master/Graphs/RFE_Results.png)

+## Predictive Modelling
+In order to find a decent model to predict sales we performed an extensive search of various machine learning models available in R, in particular of those accessible through the `caret` wrapper.
+In the end, however, models from the `h2o` package yielded the best results for this task.
+In particular, deep learning neural networks `h2o.deeplearning` and gradient boosting regression trees `h2o.gbm` performed particularly well.
+An ensemble of various such models, constructed in `h2oEnsemble.R` forms the basis of our submission.
+Here, we used only the 12 most important predictors to avoid over-fitting.
+To include some features we may have missed with this rather small subset of predictors we supplemented the ensemble with a deep learning neural net using 23 predictors.

+This led to a final score of 1079.84968647.